silanthro/stores-client/content/docs/cookbook/get-todoist-tasks.md

 ---
-title: 'Getting things done with a Todoist agent'
+title: 'Getting tasks from Todoist'
-description: 'Build an AI agent to get, manage, and complete tasks in Todoist'
+description: 'Build an AI agent to get tasks from Todoist, create new tasks, and manage existing tasks'
 author:
   name: 'Alfred'
   title: 'Co-founder'